yukomath/Skin-Cancer-Classification/README.md

 ## Overview
 This project aims to build a deep learning model for classifying dermatoscopic images of skin lesions into seven categories.
 Since melanoma is a malignant tumor, missing a melanoma case (false negative) can have serious medical consequences.
-Therefore, ***recall*** is used as the primary evaluation metric, with a particular focus on melanoma recall.
+Therefore, ***recall*** is used as the primary evaluation metric, with a particular focus on ***melanoma recall***.

 [The original challenge](https://challenge.isic-archive.com/landing/2018/) provides only training data, while the test set remains private.
-In this project, we instead use the dataset available on [Kaggle](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) and split it into Training set 70%, Validation set 15% and Test set 15%.
+In this project, we instead use the dataset available on [Kaggle](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) and split it into training set 70%, validation set 15% and test set 15%.

 To prevent data leakage, the split is performed at the lesion level, ensuring that images from the same lesion do not appear across different subsets.

 The dataset is highly imbalanced, with a large number of benign samples and relatively few malignant cases, especially melanoma.
 To address this imbalance, we apply:

-- a ***Weighted Random Sampler*** to rebalance the training data distribution
+- a ***weighted random sampler*** to rebalance the training data distribution
 - a ***weighted loss function*** to emphasize minority classes during training

 These techniques help improve the model’s ability to detect melanoma while maintaining overall performance.

 ## Data
 Original Challenge is [here](https://challenge.isic-archive.com/landing/2018/)

 Dataset: HAM10000 ("Human Against Machine with 10000 training images")-Skin Cancer MNIST

-Source: Kaggle (based on the original challenge)
+Source: [Kaggle](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000)  (based on the original challenge)

 ## Detaset
+Number of picture:
+Number of lesion:

 Number of classes: 7
 - akiec: Bowen's disease